JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Let me be more concise though:
 >For any given input image, convert each single pixel of that image into a RGB value, and swap it with a 88x31px banner whose RGB color mean is nearest that value.

-Now, I later found that using small sites for cdn, is:
+Now, I later found that using others sites for cdn, is:

 1. Known as hot linking, and is very frowned upon, because you're driving up costs for the hoster.
 2. Not as much of a crime if you're using a corpo for it